dat3Cph/spring2025/docs/toolbox/react/css-theming.md

 );
 ```

-This global stylesheet will apply to your whole app.
+This global stylesheet will apply to your whole app and supports scalable theming using CSS variables.

 ---